mrK-19/portfolio/Anime Face Recognition/README.txt

 3. anime_img > 0.jpg, 1.jpg, ..., 99.jpg
 Norman, Emma, and Ray exist in some images randomly.
 Note that each image is 600px * 600px.
 All images must be the same size.
-/* These images' copyright is "The Promised Neverland".
+/* These images' copyright belongs to "The Promised Neverland".
 I just took them on the Internet. */